-More daylight and more pleasant temperatures
+More daylight and pleasant temperatures

-The first thing we notice about spring arriving is that the short days start to lengthen.
-The sun starts to shine more hours.
-And it also gets higher in the sky every day.
-And the rays of the light hit us more directly as well.
-Making the sunlight more intense and warm.
-Because of all this temperatures start to rise.
-We leave the cold and dark winter behind us and enjoy the lighter and warmer spring.
+The first thing we notice about spring arriving is that the short days start to lengthen again.
+We have more hours of light, and the sun begins to rise higher in the sky.
+Because of that, the sunlight quickly gets more intense.
+And that we notice by the temperatures going up.
+Then we know that we left the cold and dark winter behind us and enjoy the lighter and warmer spring.

-Lush green valley filled, herbs and wildflower
+Lush green valleys filled, herbs and wildflower

-New-born goat, sheep and camels
+New-born goat, sheep, and camels